NaN-tic/trytond-account_invoice_maturity_dates/tests/scenario_account_invoice_maturity_dates.rst

     >>> modify.execute('modify')  # doctest: +IGNORE_EXCEPTION_DETAIL
     Traceback (most recent call last):
         ...
-    UserError: ('UserError', (u'There is still 55.00 U.S. Dollar to be assigned.
+    UserError: ('UserError', ('There is still 55.00 U.S. Dollar to be assigned.
 Please assignt it to some maturity date', ''))
     >>> new_maturity = modify.form.maturities.new()
     >>> new_maturity.amount
     Decimal('55.00')